boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

 The nice thing about this approach is that I can probably get a good estimate because I should know the relation of how common some terms are and be able to get a reasonable one.
 The best part about this is we can check if the server is busy and adjust the accuracy up or down depending on how busy the server is.
 Its also a case of not being 2x faster, but MUCH faster.

 The question is how to skip over?
 I thought about firstly working out the sample size needed using your usual population calculation.
 But I realised it might be better to just change the increment on the loop.
 But what to increment to set?
 What you want is to randomly hit items, so a regular number such as 50 is no good.
 What about using a prime number?
-We could then pick two primes, iterate twice (and since we are using primes not hit the same records on average) and then average them?
+We could then pick two primes, iterate twice and then average them?
 We can then pick one lower level prime, and one higher for not much cost.

+Why primes you ask?
+Well I found the follow online which describes why they are useful more elegantly than I can.

-> Primes, however, intersect at the last possible moment.
+> Primes, intersect at the last possible moment.
 5 and 7, for example, only coincide at 35 (5*7).
 There's no intermediate value where they both show up.
 You'd think a lack of rhythm would be a bad thing, but in nature it can be an advantage.
 The cicada insect sprouts from the ground every 13 or 17 years.
 This means it has a smaller chance of "overlapping" with a predator's cycle, which could be at a more common 2 or 4-year cycle.

 So lets model it on the life cycle of the cicada, which I am hoping to hear soon as I write this being in Australia and entering summer soon.

-Sure its lossy, and we might miss some of the records, but at least it should run quickly.
+Sure we might miss some of the records, but at least it should run very quickly.
 In addition we can adjust our prime numbers based on how busy the server is.
 Higher primes for less accuracy when busy and lower when not.
-A quick check...

 I created our 200 million records, and then put in some weighted counts so we got clusters of numbers.
 The smallest prime I used here was about 89 which sped things up.

 ```
 sample filter time 97
 2 sample filter time 87
 real filter time 8450

-comparing sample sample
+comparing sample filter to real filter
 avg delta 120.11343253308269
 missing 14

-comparing 2 sample
+comparing 2 sample filter to real filter
 avg delta 97.12998639702377
 missing 19
 ```